-- 1. Eastern Redcedar (Juniperus virginiana).
+- 1. Flowering Dogwood (Cornus florida).
+This is an understory tree.
+In early spring the leafless branches support many large showy flowers that are actually petal-like bracts surrounding true flowers.
+Leaves are opposite and develop after the flowers, turning bright red in fall.
+Scarlet fruits last into winter and are a source of food for birds and mammals. - 2.
+Eastern Redcedar (Juniperus virginiana).
 Aromatic evergreen with spike-like crown and slender horizontal branches.
 Redcedars bear both scale-like and sharp, needle-like leaves on the same plant.
-Blueberry-like cones are important bird food. - 2.
+Blueberry-like cones are important bird food. - 3.
 Black Oak (Quercus velutina).
 Dark grayish bark, broken into irregular blocks.
 Large, dark green leaves with broad lobes.
 Fall color dull red-orange, brown.
-Acorns are enclosed within a deep cup and mature in fall after two growing seasons. - 3.
+Acorns are enclosed within a deep cup and mature in fall after two growing seasons. - 4.
 Chestnut Oak (Quercus montana).
 The leaves with rounded lobes and the deep vertically furrowed bark are characteristic.
 Autumn color dull yellow, orange, rusty brown.
 Acorns are among the largest of the oaks and separate from the caps when mature.
-Bark is rich in tannin content and was used to tan leather. - 4.
-Eastern Redbud (Cercis canadensis).
-The striking purplepink flowers emerge before the leaves in the spring.
-After two to three weeks, the heart-shaped leaves unfurl a purple color, transitioning to green in the summer, and then yellow in the autumn.
-Two- to three-inch seedpods persist
+Bark is rich in tannin content and was used to tan leather.